fast01/divvyd/src/README.md

 When submitting pull request, make sure that any commits which include files from subtrees are isolated - i.e. do not mix files from subtrees and ripple in the same commit.
 This way, the commit message will make sense.
-We don't want to see "Fix pathfinding bug with XRP" appearing in the LevelDB or Beast commit log, for example.
+We don't want to see "Fix pathfinding bug with XDV" appearing in the LevelDB or Beast commit log, for example.

 About git-subtree: